 Ricciardo holds nerve to win Monaco GP despite power loss

-Aussie drivers first to win Monaco, Indianapolis on same dayRed Bull driver Daniel Ricciardo of Australia celebrates in a pool after winning the Monaco Formula One Grand Prix, at the Monaco racetrack, in Monaco, Sunday, May 27, 2018.
-(AP Photo/Felipe Dana)

-MONACO (AP) -- Red Bull's Daniel Ricciardo steadied his nerve when victory threatened to escape him again as he overcame a significant midrace power loss to win the Monaco Grand Prix from pole position on Sunday.
+MONACO — Red Bull's Daniel Ricciardo steadied his nerve when victory threatened to escape him again as he overcame a significant midrace power loss to win the Monaco Grand Prix from pole position on Sunday.

-After guzzling champagne from his sweaty shoe - as he likes to do - it was time to cool off.
-The popular Australian swan-dived into the swimming pool located on the roof of Red Bull's motorhome in Monaco's glitzy harbor.
+After guzzling champagne from his sweaty shoe — as he likes to do — it was time to cool off.
+The popular Australian swan-dived into the swimming pool located on the roof of Red Bull's motorhome in Monaco's glitzy harbour .

 Vettel closed to within one second of Ricciardo with more than half of the 78-lap race left.
 It seemed certain the German would pass him at some point, but Ricciardo held firm for the seventh win of his career.

-Even though the 3.34-kilometer (2.1-mile) street circuit is narrow and notoriously difficult to overtake on, it was still a remarkable drive by Ricciardo, given his damaging power deficit.
+Even though the 3.
+34-kilometre (2.1-mile) street circuit is narrow and notoriously difficult to overtake on, it was still a remarkable drive by Ricciardo, given his damaging power deficit.

 Vettel shaved a few points off championship leader Lewis Hamilton of Mercedes, who finished third.